Ticks carry a variety of diseases, many of which can result in serious illness for your pet

 Lyme disease is caused by a tick-transmitted spirochete bacteria, and this organism commonly causes disease in humans and dogs.
 This disease has been reported in all 50 states.
-Clinical signs of infection include fever, anorexia, lethargy, shifting leg lameness related to polyarthritis, and enlarged lymph nodes (lymphadenopathy).
+Clinical signs of infection include fever, loss of appetite (anorexia), lethargy, shifting leg lameness related to polyarthritis, and enlarged lymph nodes (lymphadenopathy).
 Cardiac and renal signs, which can lead to death, may also occur.
 Lyme disease can be difficult to accurately diagnose because some dogs get infected with the organism and develop detectable antibodies but do not develop signs of disease.
-Disease may be prevented by reducing exposure to tick habitats, and protecting pets with tick repellant products and vaccination against Lyme disease.
+The disease may be prevented by reducing exposure to tick habitats, protecting pets with tick control products, and vaccinating against Lyme disease.

-Canine Ehrlichiosis is widespread in large parts of North and South America, Europe, Asia and Africa.
-The disease occurs as acute, subclinical and chronic phases.
-The acute phase starts with fever, anorexia, dyspnea (difficulty breathing), edema (tissue swelling), vomiting, lymphadenopathy (enlarged lymph nodes) and vasculitis (inflammation of blood vessels).
+Canine ehrlichiosis is widespread in large parts of North and South America, Europe, Asia, and Africa.
+The disease occurs in acute, subclinical, and chronic phases.
+The acute phase starts with fever, anorexia, dyspnea (difficulty breathing), edema (tissue swelling), vomiting, lymphadenopathy (enlarged lymph nodes), and vasculitis (inflammation of blood vessels).
 The acute phase is transient, usually resolving in 1-2 weeks.
-Chronic signs of disease include bleeding tendencies, anemia, severe weight loss and debilitation, ocular and neurologic signs.
+Chronic signs of the disease include bleeding tendencies, anemia, severe weight loss and debilitation, and ocular and neurologic signs.
 There is no vaccine currently available, so tick control measures are important for disease prevention.

-Canine Hepatozoonosis is unique in that dogs must ingest the tick to become infected with this disease.
-Once ingested by the dog, the infective agents contained in the tick are released and infect white blood cell and cells of many other organs.
-Clinical signs of disease include fever, anemia and progressive weight loss.
-Disease can be seen in dogs of all ages, but is most commonly seen in puppies.
+Canine hepatozoonosis is unique in that dogs must ingest the tick to become infected with this disease.
+Once ingested by the dog, the infective agents contained in the tick are released and infect white blood cells and cells of many other organs.
+Clinical signs of the disease include fever, anemia, and progressive weight loss.
+The disease can be seen in dogs of all ages but is most commonly seen in puppies.
 Because there is no vaccine, tick control is the best form of prevention.